Kitashi14/DevBoost/enhancement.md

 - **Monitoring**: Datadog, New Relic, Grafana dashboard buttons

 This enhancement roadmap positions DevBoost as not just a productivity tool, but as a comprehensive development workflow intelligence platform that grows with developers and teams, continuously learning and optimizing their daily workflows.

+## 📋 Technical Implementation Notes

+The immediate action items listed above have been integrated into Phase 0 of the implementation roadmap.
+All future enhancement ideas have been categorized and prioritized within the existing framework for systematic development and deployment.